nilsel/gulp-hbs-concat/README.md

 Concatenates handlebars/mustache templates into a single .js file, where template files are mapped to a global template object (based on the filename of the template).

 The reasoning is that we want to interpolate variables and texts (which comes from a rest-api), and compile the templates at runtime in the browser.
-I could not find a gulp-plugin to do exactly (and only) this, so then we fork! :)
+Also, we need to strip newlines and whitespace from our templates (to make it fit inside a javascript string) I could not find a gulp-plugin to do exactly (and only) this, so then we fork! :)

 #### Warning!
 Beginners mind!
 I'm a newbie to gulp, streams and stuff.
 This might not work as expected.